 Running a small business takes hustle, but managing money is what keeps that hustle sustainable.
 It’s not always about making more.
 It’s about managing what you already have wisely and using it to build something that lasts.

 Build a system that works for you.
-Track your numbers, plan your spending, and use digital tools like the iKhokha App to keep control of your finances.
+Track your numbers, plan your spending, and use digital tools that give you visibility and control.
+For iKhokha merchants, the iKhokha App makes it easier to monitor sales, payouts, and trends in real time.

 When you know how to manage money, every rand you earn moves your business closer to long-term success.